ivangfr/graalvm-quarkus-micronaut-springboot/jpa-mysql/README.md

 ## Start Environment

-- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder
+- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/jpa-mysql` folder.

-- Run the command
+- Run the command:
   ```bash
   podman compose up -d
   ```

 - Wait for `MySQL` container to be up and running.
-To check it, run
+To check it, run:
   ```bash
   podman compose ps
   ```